Azzam-Alhussain/Smartathon_SDAIA_Theme_1/README.md

 ## Program executing

+* Make sure you convert the coordinates form the CSV into YOLO format using the given code.

 * For training/testing, go to the [Source code](https://github.com/Azzam-Alhussain/Smartathon_SDAIA_Theme_1/blob/main/Unique_Team_YOLOv5_KSA_Visual_Pollution_Detection.ipynb) and download the file, then uplaod it into Google Colab.

 ## Result